HolmCookedCode/MetalHeads/Episodes/1 - Welcome to Cherryville.md

 #### The Police Station (Investigation)
 The police station is ransacked.
 If the player's do not have weapons.
 They are able to loot pistols from here.
 Possibly a single shotgun.
 If the player's do have weapons from character creation, they are able to get pistol or shotgun mags here.
 #### The Town Center
 Here is where the festival will gather tomorrow.
 There's a good chance to find townsfolk here.
 There is a gathering of [[Union Thugs]] here.
 There are a bunch of pickup trucks and a fire.
-If the party mingles with them they find out the
+There have been disappearances recently.
+A lot of accidents.
+They believe [[Devin Dorsey]], the local EverTree representative knows something.
+There going to drive to his house and fuck him up.
+Even if they do have to deal with his [[Private Security]].
 #### The Trailer Park
 This is where Crazy Eddy lives.
 If someone has an idea of what's going on, it would probably be him.
 #### Joe's Tavern